quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 sidebar_position: 3
 ---

 Squiggle is still very early.
-The main first goal is to become stable.
-This means having a clean codebase, having decent test coverage, and having a syntax we are reasonably confident in.
-Later on, there are many other features that will be interesting to explore.
+The main first goal is to become stable (to reach version 1.0).
+Right now we think it is useable to use for small projects, but do note that there are very likely some math bugs and performance problems.

 ## Programming Language Features

-- Equality (a == b)
-- If/else statements
-- Arrays
 - Tables / Matrices
-- Simple objects
 - A simple type system
-- Simple module system (`Dist.Normal` instead of `normal`)
 - A simple time library & notation
 - Optional and default paramaters for functions
-- Anonymous Functions (This is particularly convenient in cases where tiny functions are submitted in forecasting competitions)
 - A notation to limit the domain of functions.
 For example, maybe a function only applies for t=[2 to 20]
-- Custom parser (Right now we're using Math.js's parser, which doesn't give us much flexibility)
-- "Partial-domain" distributions.
-For example, maybe someone has a distribution for when AGI will happen, but doesn't want to make any estimates past 2200.

 ## Distribution Features